Quick Links::

 At each reunion, members of the Tarvin family contribute panels to a family quilt that depicts historical aspects of the family.
 The quilt is then raffled off at the annual reunion, with the proceeds going to support the association's activities.
 The quilt raffle is the highlight of the auction during the banquet at the annual reunion.
 A Tarvin Quilt is truly a keepsake and the quilting project is one that ties the whole family together.
 If you would like to participate in the quilting project, please contact

-Likewise, if you would like to donate to the association in exchange for a chance on winning next year's quilt, also contact Dorothy Tarvin.
+Likewise, if you would like to donate to the association in exchange for a chance on winning next year's quilt, also contact Donna.

 Images of each year's quilt and its winner is included in the Quilt History page.